- Plan Your Visit

 You can join in Denver Botanic Gardens lilac monitoring by entering your own observation data through NPN.
 Just log on to Nature's Notebook here with your own account (simple to set up if you don’t already have one).
 Once you have created an account:

 - In “My Account Details” choose the “Edit” tab.

 - Select “Denver Botanic Gardens” from the drop-down list of partner organizations.

 - Click “Add”, then “Save” at the bottom of the page.

-- The next day when you sign in to NPN’s Nature’s Notebook and go to your “Observation Deck,” you will see Denver Botanic Gardens as one of your sites.
+- Now go to your “Observation Deck,” and you will see Denver Botanic Gardens as one of your sites.
 Click on our group name and you will be able to enter data into our group’s observation data (“Enter Observation Data”).

 The observations you submit will be part of a national database and freely available to everyone.